FoE-Budha/foe-helper-docs/en/module/town/README.md

 ![Main City Side Menu](./.images/side-menu-main.png)

 Checkboxes allow you to quickly highlight specific buildings:
-- **Highlight lower era buildings** and displays number of buildings per lower era
+- **Highlight lower era buildings** and display number of buildings per lower era
 - **Highlight buildings that do not need streets** to purple color
 - **Highlight ascendable buildings** to orange color
 - **Highlight decayed buildings** that where previously ascended (eg. Forgotten Temple)